succinctlabs/sp1-tendermint-example/README.md

     # Export the PRIVATE_KEY you will use to deploy the contract & relay proofs.
     export PRIVATE_KEY=<PRIVATE_KEY>

-    # Optional
-    # If you're using the Succinct network, set SP1_PROVER to "network".
-Otherwise, set it to "local" or "mock".
+    # To use the Succinct proving network, set `SP1_PRIVATE_KEY` to your private key on the proving network.
-    export SP1_PROVER={network|local|mock}
-    # Only required if SP1_PROVER is set to "network".
     export SP1_PRIVATE_KEY=<SP1_PRIVATE_KEY>
     ```